pongr/greymatter/README.md

 # Example

 Grey Matter ships with an example [LogMailet and LogActor](https://github.com/pongr/greymatter/blob/master/src/main/scala/LogMailet.scala) (guess what they do...).
-Here are some simple commands to [set up a James 3.0 mail server](http://james.apache.org/server/3/quick-start.html) on EC2 that sends all incoming email through LogMailet to LogActor:
+Here are some simple commands to [set up a James 3.0 mail server](http://james.apache.org/server/3/quick-start.html) on EC2 that sends all incoming email through LogMailet to LogActor.

+For James 3.0-beta3:

 ```
 #Run an Ubuntu 12.04 64-bit ec2 instance with port 25 open to 0.0.0.0/0 (for SMTP) and port 22 open to your IP (for SSH), for example: